machinetranslate/machinetranslate.org/events/wmt15.md

 title: WMT15
 end_date: '2015-09-18'
-future_tense_opening_paragraph: The Workshop on Machine Translation (<strong>WMT15</strong>) will take place in Lisbon, Portugal from 17 to 18 September, 2015.
+future_tense_opening_paragraph: The Workshop on Machine Translation (<strong>WMT15</strong>) will take place in Lisbon, Portugal from 17 September to 18 September, 2015.
-past_tense_opening_paragraph: The Workshop on Machine Translation (<strong>WMT15</strong>) took place in Lisbon, Portugal from 17 to 18 September, 2015.
+past_tense_opening_paragraph: The Workshop on Machine Translation (<strong>WMT15</strong>) took place in Lisbon, Portugal from 17 September to 18 September, 2015.
 name: WMT15
 id: wmt15
 description: Workshop on Machine Translation